heseltime/heseltime.github.io/pages/rDai.md

 </div>

 _These Masters level studies are on-going (target December 2024), now full-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI.
 The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for a potential Symbolic Computation direction of these studies post-Masters here in Linz, where however LLMs and their application too are taking center-stage for now, as my Masters contribution to the Zeitgeist._

+# <a name="xai"></a>XAI Project: End-to-End Argumentation Knowledge Graph Construction

+## Intermediate Report with Experiment Design

+See the [GitHub classroom repo clone]().
+Final results will follow early December.

 <div class="wsrp" id="wsrp-2024">
     <h2>wsrp 2024</h2>